brucedaniel/SleepSessions/README.md

 -Tick marks and labels to show timeline duration

 -Bridge that sends device model from native to react does not know what type of simulator, you only get an actual device name on a real device

+-Process the sequential sleep state blocks into timeseries so it can be line plotted like the other types

+-Combine some of the spark lines (temps, biometrics)

+-Since the tnt data doesn't have much of a range it would probably be better not to use its own spark line for it but use a little dot icon that indicated movement and put it on the combined chart

+## Notes

+-It seems like the stages tuples (stage/duration) should also have a start timestamp.
+JSON spec does not include array order.
+Working through it sequentially tends to work because most JSON parsers happen to preserve order, but I don't think it is ideal

+-It seems like the timestamp and value tuples in the timeseries should have keys like "ts" and "val" or something.
+Relying on index 0 and 1 relies on your json transport preserving order and makes code less readable